Bladder cancer develops when your healthy bladder lining cells begin changing and growing out of control, forming a tumor.

 If you have family members who have bladder cancer, you have a higher risk of developing it yourself.
 This could also be that family members share exposure to the same chemicals that cause cancer or they share the same changes in certain genes (NAT and GST), making it harder for their bodies to break specific toxins down, increasing their risk of bladder cancer.

-Blood in your urine is often the first and most common symptom of bladder cancer you experience.
+Blood in your urine27 is often the first and most common early symptom of bladder cancer you experience.
 It could be a slight amount, or it can turn your urine color to pink, orange or darker red.

 You could notice blood one day and not the next day.
 The blood will eventually come back if you have bladder cancer.
 Sometimes you won't even see blood in your urine.
 The only way the doctor would be able to detect it is if they give you a urine test.

-Other potential bladder cancer signs in women to look out for are:
+Other potential early signs of bladder cancer in women to look out for are:

 - Your urine changes color.